The Look That Says "Of Course It Didn't Work"

 What ended this month

 What struck me wasn’t the misalignment itself.
+That happens.
 People shift, priorities change.
-That happens.

 I’ve learned to pay attention to those moments.
 When someone keeps telling you everything is fine, but the actions tell a different story, that dissonance is information.